-Colombia’s stunning mega-diversity, summed up simply as being second only to Brazil, a country which is 7 times the size, can only be understood if you begin to examine its geography.
+Colombia’s stunning mega-diversity, second in the world only to Brazil – a country seven times its size – can only be understood if you begin to examine its geography.

-Starting with the mountains, an Andean knot enters the country from Ecuador and after 100km or so splits into 3 Andean chains – Western, Central and Eastern.
-The highest of the 3, the Central Andes, volcanic in its creation and punctuated by glacier capped volcanoes along its length, is older and higher than the Western, which was created by the Nazca plate subduction below the South American plate, as was the Eastern Andes, the oldest and widest of the 3 ranges, noted for its large plateau or altiplano’ on which the capital Bogota sits, reaching heights of over 5,350masl (17,500ft).
+Starting with the mountains, an Andean knot enters the country from Ecuador and after some 100km splits into three Andean mountain ranges – the Western, Central and Eastern.
+The highest of the three, the Central Andes, volcanic in its creation and punctuated by glacier-capped volcanoes along its length, is older and higher than the Western, which was created by the Nazca plate subduction below the South American plate, as was the Eastern Andes, the oldest and widest of the three ranges, noted for its large plateau or ‘altiplano’ on which sits the capital Bogota, reaching heights of over 5,350masl (17,500ft).

-Bordering the northern edge of the Amazonian plain the Guaviare River roughly separates the basin to Colombia’s other large, flat expanse.
-Here the tropical savannas of the ‘Llanos’ (plains) are the result of acidic soil and a climate that leaves it with a harsh, long dry season from November to April.
-During the wet season large areas of the Llanos are flooded providing the backdrop to the original Colombian cowboys – ‘Los Llaneros’.
-This immense, flat grassland drains to the Orinoco River and stretches deep into Venezuela.
+Bordering the northern edge of the Amazonian plain, the Guaviare River roughly separates the basin of Colombia’s other large, flat expanse, the tropical savannas of the ‘Llanos’ (plains).
+This immense, flat grassland drains to the Orinoco River and stretches deep into Venezuela, with a harsh, long dry season from November to April.
+During the wet season, large areas of the Llanos are flooded providing the backdrop to the original Colombian cowboys – ‘Los Llaneros’.

-To the north, along the Caribbean, 1,000 miles or 1,600km of coastline stretch from the Darien to the northernmost tip of South America – La Guajira peninsula and desert on the border of Venezuela.
+To the north, along the Caribbean, 1,000 miles (1,600km) of coastline stretch from the Darien to the northernmost tip of South America – La Guajira peninsula and desert on the border with Venezuela.

-Colombia’s dizzying collection of snow-covered mountains with their various climatic floors, lush valleys, endless plains, impenetrable forests, arid deserts and endless coastlines, all geographically isolated from each other, formed over millions of years, has allowed Colombia to be the hotbed of evolution for an equally massive range of flora and fauna.
+This island of evolution, isolated from the Andean mountains, has, become, over time, yet another endemism hotspot and leads us on to our conclusion: Colombia’s dizzying collection of ecosystems, from snow-covered mountains with their various climatic zones, lush valleys, vast plains and impenetrable forests, to arid deserts and endless coastlines, each geographically isolated from one another and formed over millions of years, have conspired to make Colombia an evolutionary hotspot for an equally dazzling collection of flora and fauna.

-This natural abundance of food, water and favourable climatic conditions eventually attracted humans, who thrived here, adapting and eventually evolving into the many pre-Hispanic cultures that we know of today, fundamentally unique to one another, lords and kings over their own isolated pockets of the country.
-It is no coincidence that Colombia has over 70 indigenous dialects that are still spoken today, distant traces of the great and beautiful golden peoples that once inhabited Colombia’s territory before the arrival of the Spanish.
+This natural abundance of food, fresh water and array of climatic conditions eventually attracted humans, who also thrived here, adapting and evolving into the multitudes of pre-Hispanic cultures that we know of today, entirely distinct from one another in language, culture and traditions, lords and kings over their own isolated pockets of the country.
+It is no coincidence that Colombia has over 70 indigenous languages that are still spoken today, remnants of the great and beautiful golden peoples that once inhabited Colombia’s territory before the arrival of the Spanish.